ansibleguy76/ansibleforms/docs/installation.md

 The client app will dynamically build the forms (vue.js v2) for ansible/awx, based on one or more yaml files (forms.yaml).
 The server app (express.js) will cover authentication, background database connections and executing the ansible playbooks or awx templates.

+## Prerequisites

+* **Ansible or AWX** : Native installation does not cover Ansible, you must have this installed manually

 ## Project download